- Go 90.2%

 Requirements

-- Go 1.26.2 or later
+- go-no-telemetry (recommended) or Go 1.26.4 or later

 Quick Start